Geowil/Geowil_AWP/README.md

 RefBonusRate:# - This attribute sets a value which is used throughout the refine system.
 It is used for increasing the value of params and traits during refines, is used in determining refine costs, and other areas when the refine system is enabled, which means it is required if this system is enabled.

+ExpMulti:# - This attribute determines how much exp is gained by your weapons.  # represents a decimal number which, in the plugin, is a percentage of the total exp gain by a character in battle.
+Setting this over 1.0 will mean your weapon gets more exp than your characters will from a battle.

+SynthRefReq:# - This attribute is used to set the mimumum refine level required to synthesize the weapon.  # represents an integer.

 Below is an example tag using the examples from above so that you can see the full structure:
 ```
 <AWP>